-I remember the day my 2 year old broke his arm.
-It was the worst feeling in the world knowing that your baby was hurt and there was nothing you could do about it.
+The day my 2 year old broke his arm was one of my worst days ever.
 Thank the Lord for good hospitals full of people who can help!

-But he was right, of course.
-Life with young kids brings along trips to the emergency room.
+But life with kids brings trips to the emergency room.
 Unless you keep them in a bubble, there are always plenty of bumps, bruises, and (in our case) asthma attacks.

 Help!!
 I Can’t Save Money!

 After all, it was an emergency.
 I couldn’t have predicted that an accident like that would happen.
 How could I possibly have cash at the ready for something like this?
-I knew I was supposed to have some money saved up, but it never worked like it should.
+Sure, I knew I was supposed to have some money saved up, but saving money never worked like it should.

-I thought an emergency fund was like a rubber band ball.
+That’s because I thought an emergency fund was like a rubber band ball.
 You carefully collect your money and wrap it up in a neat little account.
-And one day, you’d complete your collection and could display it proudly, knowing that you had accomplished something big.
+And one day, you’d complete your collection of money and could display it proudly, knowing that you had accomplished something big.

 I didn’t know it at the time, but every part of my thinking was completely wrong.
 And once I changed the way I thought about this money, I finally set myself up for success.